sagemath/trac_to_gh/Issue 388.md

 # Issue 388: bug in modular symbol projection function

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/388

 Original creator: was